 The Earth Constitution Institute (ECI) was formerly known as the Institute on World Problems (IOWP).
 The IOWP was founded in 2003 as a tax-deductible non-profit organization in the USA.
 Since that time IOWP has held seminars and educational sessions in many countries around the world, promoting the study of world problems in relation to their integrated solution under the Earth Constitution.
 The IOWP itself replaced the Graduate School of World Problems created by World Constitution and Parliament Association (WCPA) leaders in 1995.
 IOWP’s name was changed in 2019 to the “Earth Constitution ” to better reflect our work on behalf of global democracy and the Constitution for the Federation of Earth.
-The web pages of EFI are:
+The web site for ECI is:

 The Institute works with the World Constitution and Parliament Association and together they sponsor the World Parliament University (WPU) on-line.
 Below is the official mission statement for ECI:

 Mission of the Earth Constitution Institute

 The Earth Constitution Institute is a dynamic, not for profit, educational institution and think tank devoted to creating a world order of peace, justice, and freedom on our precious planet Earth.
 Faculty and students associated with the Institute are dedicated to examining world problems in depth from comprehensive and holistic perspective.
 The Earth Constitution Institute (ECI) is a 501C3 organization registered in Virginia in the US which accepts tax-deductible donations for its work.

 We emphasize integrated solutions to global problems through the elaboration of world law and a world parliament.
 We share a common vision of a world of peace, justice, and freedom within democratic world government under the Constitution for the Federation of Earth.